AvannaMaiden/github-tracker/readme.md

 How to use:
-1. Choose path to tracker.py
+1. Choose path to main.py
-2. python tracker.py
+2. python main.py
-3. enter the username"# github-tracker"
+3. enter the username